 High court strikes down ‘scandalous’ part of trademark law

-The Supreme Court has struck down a section of federal law that prevented officials from registering trademarks seen as scandalous or immoral, handing a victory Monday to California fashion brand FUCT.
+The Supreme Court struck down a section of federal law Monday that prevented businesses from registering trademarks seen as scandalous or immoral, handing a victory to California fashion brand FUCT.

 The Trump administration had defended the provision, arguing that it encouraged trademarks that are appropriate for all audiences.